 Submit support requests and browse self-service resources.

-An API gateway sits between the backend services and a client (requester), transmitting requests and responses.
+An API gateway is a component of API management.
+An API gateway sits between backend services and a client (requester) to transmit requests and responses.
 An API gateway receives calls, aggregates services to fulfill them, and returns a result.

 There are a couple of rules that many of the vendors break:

-One of the most important principles to follow with an API gateway is the separation of process, binding (style), transport, and policy; and the resulting ability to declaratively define APIs.
+One of the most important principles to follow with an API gateway is the separation of process, binding (style), transport, and policy.
+As a result, you gain the ability to declaratively define APIs.

 There are a few key points to highlight here: